pmp-p/micropython-ports-wasm/README.md

  it's a port folder to add support to official micropython for a new "machine"

-You first need to get easy building your own official micropython and it's javascript port
+You first need to get easy building your own official micropython and its javascript port

 Follow the instructions for getting started with micropython unix build